Kulak: 1917–1918

 In the summer of 1918, Moscow sent armed detachments to the villages and ordered them to seize grain.
-Peasants who resisted the seizures were labeled kulaks.
+Peasants who resisted the seizures were killed.
 According to Richard Pipes, "the Communists declared war on the rural population for two purposes: to forcibly extract food for growing industry (so-called First five-year plan) in cities and the Red Army and insinuate their authority into the countryside, which remained largely unaffected by the Bolshevik coup."
 A large-scale revolt ensued, and it was during this period in August 1918 that Vladimir Lenin sent a directive known as Lenin's Hanging Order: "Hang (hang without fail, so the people see) no fewer than one hundred known kulaks, rich men, bloodsuckers. ...
 Do it in such a way that for hundreds of versts [kilometers] around the people will see, tremble, know, shout: they are strangling and will strangle to death the bloodsucker kulaks."
+Lenin had justified the state response to kulak revolts due to the 258 uprisings that had occurred in 1918 and the threat of the White Terror.
+He summarised his view that either the "kulaks massacre vast numbers of workers, or the workers ruthlessly suppress the revolt of the predatory kulak minority [...]
+There can be no middle course".

-1930s
+1920s–1930s

 The average value of the goods which were confiscated from the kulaks during the policy of dekulakization (раскулачивание) at the beginning of the 1930s was only 170–400 rubles (US$90–210) per household.
 During the height of Collectivization in the Soviet Union in the early 1930s, people who were identified as kulaks were subjected to deportation and extrajudicial punishments.
 They were frequently murdered in local campaigns of violence, while others were formally executed after they were convicted of being kulaks.

-In May 1929, the Sovnarkom issued a decree which formalised the notion of 'kulak household' (кулацкое хозяйство), according to which any of the following criteria defined a person as a kulak:
+In May 1929, the Sovnarkom issued a decree which formalised the notion of kulak household' (кулацкое хозяйство), according to which any of the following criteria defined a person as a kulak: